kpchoy/Study-Guide-Notes-/javascript/js_general.md

   - concatenative inheritance
   - functional inheritance

+- how do you do prototypal inheritance

+// new
+dog.prototype = Object.create(animal.prototype)

+// old
+surrgate(){}

+- classical inher vs protopyal inheritance

 # promise
 - What is a Promise?
   - allows "producing code" to take whatevever time it needs to produce the promised result, and the "promise" makes result available to all subscribed code when it is ready